 The second semi-final, by contrast, was a far closer affair and could have gone either way right to the end.
 Somewhat against the run of play the Billingham Stars took a two goal lead into the first interval with two strikes from Stephen Wallace (13:31 powerplay & 18:50).
 After the first interval the Blackburn Hawks came roaring back and a brace from Aaron Davies (21:31 & 37:53) leveled the scores.
 The final period and five minutes of sudden-death overtime failed to separate the teams and it took a penalty shootout won by the Hawks to send them through to Sunday's Play-Off Final.

 Sharks Lotto Re-stats Next Season With Jackpot At £1,150

-The Solway Sharks Lotto was not won again last Saturday so once more rises by £50 and is now worth the tidy little sum of £850.
+The Solway Sharks Lotto was not won again last Saturday so once more rises by £50 and will be worth £1,150 when it re-starts next season.
 Get your lotto tickets at the Merchandise Stall on Saturday night or see Rab or Graham to arrange to have your numbers entered automatically each week.